radiodan-archive/frankenpins/README.md

 Installation
 ---

-Frankenpins currently relies on an unreleased version of the WiringPi2 library, so you need to add both dependencies to your Gemfile as follows:

-    gem 'frankenpins', :github => 'radiodan/frankenpins'
+To use Frankenpins using Rubygems:

+    gem install frankenpins

+If you're using Bundler, put the following in your `Gemfile`:

+  gem 'frankenpins'

-The do a `sudo bundle install` to install them (see 'Sudo' below).
+Then run `sudo bundle install` to install the gem (see 'Sudo' below).

 Sudo
 ---